2026 수특 영독연 14강 변형문제 (1-9번)

 One ____ my current responsibilities is to lead the quality systems project.

-Thank you for ____ my request, Ruth.
+Thank you for considering ____ request, Ruth.

 2 Sal의 암 수술